 § 430-23.
 Individual driveways.

-No principal building on a lot shall be located so as to require a driveway longer than 500 feet measured from the roadway to the nearest point on the principal building except by a waiver granted by the Board upon a finding that a shorter access is impracticable.
+No principal building on a lot shall be located so as to require a driveway longer than 500 feet measured from the roadway to the nearest point on the principal building, except by a waiver granted by the Board upon a finding that a shorter access is impracticable.

 § 430-24.
 Accessibility.